michaelmaryanoff/Ultimate-Coffee-Calculator/README.md

 It utilizes a simple, easy to use interface that you will be able to read even before you've had your morning coffee.

+__*Note: The repo name and bundle identifier is inhereted from an earlier project with a different bundle identifier.*__

 <img src="https://i.imgur.com/jGFJUbB.jpg" width="30%"></img>

 To input the amount of coffee you will be using, just tap on the coffee text field and input the number of grams of coffee you will be brewing.